-All highly liquid investments with maturities of three months or less at the time of purchase are considered to be cash equivalents.
+All highly liquid investments with original maturities of three months or less at the time of purchase are considered to be cash equivalents.
 All of the Company's cash equivalents have liquid markets and high credit ratings.
-The Company maintains its cash in bank deposits and other accounts, the balances of which, at times and at December 31, 2018 and 2017, exceed federally insured limits.
+The Company maintains its cash in bank deposits and other accounts, the balances of which, at times and at December 31, 2019 and 2018, exceed federally insured limits.